- Visit and walk Arne RSPB nature reserve

 - Shop or dine at the Salt Pig

 Known as the gateway to the Isle of Purbeck, Wareham is a small, Saxon-walled market town with the River Frome running along its southern edge.
 The quay has now become a focal point for tourists and locals alike with its selection of pubs, restaurants, regular local markets and boat trips.
 Many bike and walking trails start or end at Wareham, so it’s a great starting point for an adventure in the Dorset countryside.
 Read on for our favourite things to do in Wareham.

-Have a look here for a list of our self-catering holiday cottages near Wareham.
+Have a look for a list of our self-catering holiday cottages in Wareham.

 Arne RSPB nature reserve

 Arne RSPB nature reserve is five miles outside of Wareham and is a headland in Poole Harbour.
 It provides a unique habitat for wildlife, with woodland, heathland, estuary and sea areas for you to explore.
 There is a wide range of birds to look out for and plenty of wild deer roaming through the reserve.
 Start at the RSPB car park and discuss with the friendly wardens what you might see that day and decide which route you want to walk.
 The walks are as long as you want to make them, you can head to a hide or just wander to the beach along the trails.
 Whatever you do, you can return to the RSPB café for well-earned refreshments.